 The reversibility property of hide glue for wood applications provides an advantage over other types of glue.

-This provides greater flexibility for not only new jobs, but also for the repair and restoration of old ones.
-Common wood applications that benefit from hide glue’s reversibility property range from the production of musical instruments, furniture and applying veneers of varying sizes and shapes.
+This provides greater flexibility for not only new jobs but also for the repair and restoration of old ones.
+Common wood applications that benefit from hide glue’s reversibility property range from the production of musical instruments and furniture to applying veneers of varying sizes and shapes.

 The secrets to reversibility are heat and water.
-Once you get water and heat to the glue, it will liquefy regardless of how old the glue is or when it was applied.
+Once you get water and heat to the glue, it will liquefy regardless of how old or when it was applied.